kristinemlarson/gnssrefl/README.md

 * **quickLook** gives you a quick (visual) assessment of a file without dealing with the details associated with **gnssir**.
 It is not meant to be used for routine analysis.
+It also helps you pick an appropriate azimtuh mask and quality control settings.

 There are also various utilities you might find to be useful (see the last section).
 To see the names of these utilities: